 With the inevitable passing of time, we must all face the possibility that one day we or a loved one may need additional support and care, either at home or in a care home.
 Residential and nursing care is not free for everyone – how much you may have to pay will depend on your individual circumstances.
-On this page we explain the different options for paying for care fees, including NHS and local authority funding and self-funding.
+On this page we look at the different options for paying for care fees, including NHS and local authority funding and self-funding.

 There are three options for funding the costs of long-term care.
 You may be eligible for funding from the NHS or your local authority.
 Otherwise you will need to pay care fees with your own assets – known as self-funding.